 - theories of social/distributive justice and equality

 - political theory of the welfare state, property-owning democracy, and liberal/democratic socialism

 - self-respect and other self-evaluative attitudes.

 My work currently focuses on

 - a book manuscript provisionally entitled "Justice and Egalitarian Relations".
-It develops a liberal relational egalitarian conception of social justice, requiring equal non-domination and avoidance of inegalitarian norms of social status, and explores its implications for a range of institutional and policy fields, such as democratic and welfare state institutions, and public health.
+It develops a liberal relational egalitarian conception of social justice, requiring equal non-domination and avoidance of inegalitarian norms of social status, and explores its implications for a range of institutional and policy fields, such as workplace regulation, and public health.

 - the moral status of economic liberties

 - self-respect, and its role for different conceptions of autonomy